 We view home study as being a vital part of learning and ask that parents support and encourage students.
-Knowledge Organisers are a useful tool for providing parents with information about what students will be learning in each subject area.
-These are issued to students termly.
+Knowledge Organisers and quizzing books are a useful tool for providing parents with information about what students will be learning in each subject area.
 Please also see details in the Subject Curriculum Guides on the website, coming soon.